The Hoffman Training Programme

 This is an interactive assessment day which will give you the opportunity to further demonstrate your skill sets, including role-play, energy work and giving brief presentations.

 There will also be time for you to ask questions about the Hoffman Training Programme.
-As part of the day you may have a 1:1 interview with the Director of learning and development.
-If successful, you are then welcomed onto an Observation Process.
+As part of the day you may have a 1:1 interview with Hoffman UK’s Managing DIrector.

 This stage of the application procedure involves you attending an Observer Process.
 This involves holding a passive role and observing a Hoffman Process as a silent witness.
 Previous observers comment that this is a rich experience for both personal and professional growth.
-There will be some occasions during the week when you will have a check in 1:1 session with one of the facilitation team and the Director of learning and development will be available to offer support if necessary.
+There will be some occasions during the week when you will have a check in 1:1 session with one of the facilitation team and Hoffman UK’s Managing Director will be available to offer support if necessary.

 A fee of £800 is payable at this stage.